mariamrevia/movie-quotes/README.md

 cp .env.example .env
 ```

-You should also provide .env file all the necessary environment variables:
+You should also provide .env file your database credentials:

  ## MYSQL